MAJDA1623/MAJDA1623/README.md

 - Hello there! 👋

 -👀I'm Majda El Mghari, and I'm excited to be here on GitHub!
-My passion lies in the world of robotics and embedded systems.
+My passion lies in the world of Automotive.

--🌱Currently, I'm honing my coding skills, particularly in Arduino, as it plays a significant role in powering my projects.

 -📫Feel free to explore my repositories, and if you share similar interests, I'd love to connect and exchange ideas.